PullStackPigDev/PullStackPigDev/README.md

 **Cloud Services I use**

-Vercel, Netlify, Railway, Heroku, CloudFlare
+Vercel, Netlify, Railway, Heroku, CloudFlare, Fly.io

 ( I want to learn about AWS, GCS and Digital Ocean but unfortunately don't have the funding )